fabric8-launcher/launcher-application/COMMIT_MSG.md

 ## Message footer

+In the footer you should mention issues and any breaking changes.

 ### Referencing issues

 Closed issues should be listed on a separate line in the footer prefixed with "Closes" keyword like this: